Visit the Neues Museum and See the Bust of Nefertiti in Berlin

 The largely intact skull with full set of teeth of an 11-year-old male Neanderthal (Homo mousteriensis Hauseri)

 The Stone Age (Steinzeit) collection is on the top floor of the museum.
-The displays include the usual collection of archaeological finds and bones with the following two items of particular interest:
+The displays include the usual collection of archaeological finds and bones, with the following two items of particular interest:

-• The largely intact skull with a full set of teeth of an 11-year-old male Neanderthal (Homo mousteriensis Hauseri) was discovered in Le Moustier in France.
+• The largely intact skull with a full set of teeth of an 11-year-old male Neanderthal (Homo mousteriensis Hauseri) was discovered at Le Moustier in France.
 It dates from around 45,000 BC.
 Modern scientific technology made it possible to make a bust of what the boy probably looked like.

-• The Elch vom Hansaplatz — the full skeleton of a moose from around 10,700 BC was discovered in Berlin in 1956 during the construction of the local U Bahn.
+• The Elch vom Hansaplatz — the full skeleton of a moose from around 10,700 BC was discovered in Berlin in 1956 during the construction of the local U-Bahn.

 The Golden Hat and the Bronze Age in the Neues Museum